Fundamental Rules of the Society

 Members of the Society intending to propose an individual for membership of the Committee shall give notice thereof to the Committee not later than twenty–eight days prior to the Annual General (or Extraordinary General) Meeting.
 When the vacancy is to be filled by the Committee (i.e. not at the AGM or an EGM) then the appointment shall not be made until the meeting following that at which the notice of intention to propose was considered.

 4.–At Committee meetings six members shall form a quorum, and in the case of equality of votes, the Chairman of the meeting shall have a casting vote.
-Any Committee member who absents himself from at least half the number of meetings held during the year, without offering a valid reason, may be requested to resign, and a new member shall be elected to complete the unexpired part of his term of office.
+Any Committee member who absents themself from at least half the number of meetings held during the year, without offering a valid reason, may be requested to resign, and a new member shall be elected to complete the unexpired part of their term of office.

 5.–Three Auditors, one from each parish, shall be elected at each Annual General Meeting.

 6.–The Annual General Meeting shall be held during the months of January or February, notice of which shall have been given in the local newspaper not less than seven clear days before the date of the meeting.
 Extraordinary General Meetings will be called by the Committee if considered necessary or at the request in writing to the President by fifteen adult members.
 All such requests shall be accompanied by a deposit of £25 which may be retained by the Society if the meeting so decides.
 Extraordinary General Meetings shall be called not less than seven days and not more than fourteen days from the receipt of the request.
 Notice of the meeting shall be given in the local newspaper not less than seven clear working days before the date of the meeting.